• Skip to primary navigation

 Keep your browser bookmarks organized and use tabs for quick access.

-I keep a folder labeled “Surveys” in my bookmarks for Firefox and Internet Explorer.
+I keep a folder labeled “Surveys” in my Firefox and Google Chrome bookmarks.
 I put a bookmark for every company I take surveys from.
-I list the companies I use the most at the top of the list to make things easier for me.
+I list the companies I use the most to make things easier for me.

 I also keep shortcuts to my most-used survey panels on the top of my browsers for easier access.
 I like to multitask a lot, so I use tabs to access several surveys at once in Google Chrome.